 Do You Have a River Ranch Salad Recall Lawsuit?

-The Food Poisoning Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in River Ranch salad recall lawsuits.
+The Food Poisoning Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in River Ranch salad recall lawsuits.
 We are handling individual litigation nationwide and currently accepting new listeria food poisoning cases in all 50 states.

 Free River Ranch Salad Recall Suit Evaluation: If you or a loved one has been severely sickened after consuming River Ranch salad products included in this recall, you should contact our law firm immediately.
 You may be entitled to compensation by filing a lawsuit and we can help.